adamjohnlea/moviecollector/README.md

    - Each movie shows its poster, title, release year, and overview
    - Movies already in your collection are clearly marked
 5. View and manage your movie collection
+6. Replace a poster image (Owned Media only):
+   - Open a movie that’s in your Owned Media
+   - Use the "Upload/Replace Poster" control to select an image (JPG/PNG/WEBP, max 5 MB)
+   - Your uploaded poster will be used instead of the TMDb image
+   - If you previously uploaded a custom poster for this movie, it will be replaced
+   - If you don’t see the change immediately, perform a hard refresh to bypass browser cache

+### Notes on poster uploads
+- Supported types: JPEG (.jpg), PNG (.png), WEBP (.webp)
+- Max size: 5 MB
+- Storage location: files are saved under `public/uploads/posters/` with safe, unique names
+- Security: uploads are only allowed for movies in your Owned Media and require a valid CSRF token

 ## Development